HenrySwanson/math-mondays/content/2023-02-06-wirefly-hive.md

 ![Leonin Elder](/images/wirefly/leonin-elder.jpg){:height="350px"}
 </div>

-Basically, what this means is that, due the effect of **Filigree Sages**, you can activate **Wirefly Hive** as many times as you want this turn.
+Basically, what this means is that, due to the effect of **Filigree Sages**, you can activate **Wirefly Hive** as many times as you want this turn.
 Each time you do so, you flip a coin.

 - If it comes up heads, you get a **Wirefly** with 2 power (i.e attack strength), and your opponent gains 1 life from the effect of **Leonin Elder**.
 - However, if it's tails, all your Wireflies are destroyed.
 Plus, your opponent keeps their increased life!